Plumsail/helpdesk-docs/Common/Configuration Guide/Statuses customization.rst

 Statuses customization
 ######################

-You can translate ticket statuses into a language other than English.
-All ticket statuses are stored in the "Ticket Statuses" list that could be found in the "Site Contents" page.
+In "Tickets" list could be found two fields: **Status** and **Internal Status**.
+And all ticket statuses are stored in the "Ticket Statuses" list which is placed on the "Site Contents" page.

 |TicketStatusesList|